 That’s when bridge contractor Paul MacClanahan stepped up.
 MacClanahan, of Cascade Civil Corp, suggested building a route around the bridge with the materials already onsite.
 With the go-ahead from the county and an emergency removal-fill permit quickly granted by the Oregon Department of State Lands, the team began building a road.

 Within a few hours, the temporary evacuation route was in place and people and horses were able to cross to safety.

 On Sept.
 14, Medford DMV Manager Libby Morris opened the doors to 15 evacuees from the Phoenix/Talent fire who needed photo ID after theirs were destroyed by the fire.
 She processed driver license and ID card replacement transactions, and a Red Cross official provided a credit card to pay the fees.
 It will take 7-10 days for each person to receive their new cards in the mail, but each left with a paper interim card with a replica of the photo and data that will appear on the secure card.
-The Red Cross has identified five other cities where evacuees may need some special assistance with ID replacements, and the DMV is working with the Red Cross officials in those locations to connect with them.
+Jackson County has identified five other cities where evacuees may need some special assistance with ID replacements, and the DMV is working to connect with them.
 (The DMV also offers an online service to replace a lost or damaged driver license, ID card, or vehicle registration card.)